capeprivacy/documentation/docs/understand/features/users.md

 # Users

-Users in cape exists much like users in other applications.
+Users in Cape are much like users in other applications.
 All actions performed within Cape must be performed by an authenticated user.

 Users have the following attributes: